School Improvement Planning

 Using the Indistar Web-based Planning Tool to Support School Improvement

-Non-Title I schools and non-Title I high schools not meeting the AMOs or federal graduation indicator (FGI) are required to create a school improvement plan that includes the following required components:
+Non-Title I schools and non-Title I high schools not meeting the AMOs or federal graduation indicator (FGI) designated as Improvement Plan Required must create a school improvement plan that includes the following required components:

 - identifies research-based interventions for students at risk (including ELL and students with disabilities) in the subject areas for which the school did not meet the AMOs;